svenmalvik/svenmalvik.com/src/pages/malfi-privacy-policy.md

 - **Encryption at Rest:** All local data encrypted with AES-256 via SQLCipher
 - **Secure Key Management:** iOS Keychain protects encryption keys
 - **Memory Protection:** Sensitive data cleared from memory after use
-- **No Data Transmission:** Your financial data never leaves your device
+- **No Server Transmission:** Your financial data is never sent to our servers
 - **HTTPS:** All API communications use encrypted connections

 ### Children's Privacy